LSleutsky/conventions/web-performance.md

 It's not as simple as just going into the `package.json` and arbitrarily updating a package to the latest version.
 There can be **_many_** breaking changes with a later version, and compatibility with your application could be very limited.
 It is critical that if considering to update a dependency to a later major version, to visit the package's home page and read thru a changelog, which lists all of the package updates, version by version, and includes breaking changes for specific versions.

-The example application being used for this documentation is assumed to be on Webpack version `4.46.0`, which is the latest Webpack version 4, so we must exercise caution when updating third-party modules, taking care to scan the changelog to make sure the version we are choosing is compatible with the active Webpack version.
+The application being used for this documentation - which is a live application that I have contributed heavily to - is assumed to be on Webpack version `4.46.0`, which is the latest Webpack version 4, so we must exercise caution when updating third-party modules, taking care to scan the changelog to make sure the version we are choosing is compatible with the active Webpack version.

 ## Webpack